A Fluctuation Theory of Liquid-Phase Solutions: Shear Viscosity: Phase stability of solutions

 \section{Phase stability of solutions}

-In this appendix, we will briefly diverge from the primary focus of this paper to explore a "diffusion" perspective on the theory of phase stability in solutions.
+In this appendix, we briefly depart from the paper's main focus to explore a "diffusion" perspective on the theory of phase stability in solutions.
 Although this material extends slightly beyond the core discussion, it offers valuable insights into the interplay between the kinetic theory of diffusion transport in solutions -- rooted in the principles of nonequilibrium statistical physics -- and the conventional understanding of phase stability typically associated with equilibrium theory.
 This exploration will enhance our comprehension of these interconnected concepts~\cite{landau1937towards,kats1993weak,borue1988statistical,de1991transitions,khokhlov1992compatibility}.

-Let us average eq. (\ref{stoch_dft}), taking into account that $\left<\eta_a(\bold{r},t)\right>=0$, and write it in the Fourier representation as follows
+Let us average eq. (\ref{stoch_dft}), taking into account that $\left<\delta\eta_a(\bold{r},t)\right>=0$, and write it in the Fourier representation as follows

-where $\mathcal{L}_{ab}(\bold{k})=k_{B}T k^2 L_{ac} C_{cb}(\bold{k})$.
+where $\mathcal{L}_{ab}(\bold{k})=k_{B}T k^2 \bar{L}_{ac} C_{cb}(\bold{k})$.
 To solve equation (\ref{average_stoch_dft}), we have to determine the initial conditions $\left<\delta c_{a}(\bold{k},0)\right>=g_{a}(\bold{k})$, which describe the initial disturbances in the concentrations of the solutes.
 The solution is

 where we have introduced the following "evolution" matrix